 Dharma Talk given at

 We would have to be living in a very deep fog if we were not aware how world events were pushing our individual lives into deeper and deeper levels of uncertaintywith no end in sight.
 It is the fact of where we are, whether we admit it or not, whether we choose to worry about it or ignore it.
 Our life, always fragile, is more fragile than ever.

 Not only the threat of war in the Middle East; not only the threat of nuclear devastation in Asia; not only the threat of terrorist attacks in our city and country; not only the economic downturn; not only the overheating of the planet and the erosion of the very earth and water we depend on; but ALL of the above.
-Not to mention our individual life uncertainties: moving, getting a new job, struggles with our finances, changes in relationship' And then just the small uncertainties of life: Is it going to snow Will I start my car It s endless!
-It s enough to make you want to go on retreat and forget about it all!
+Not to mention our individual life uncertainties: moving, getting a new job, struggles with our finances, changes in relationship.
+And then just the small uncertainties of life: Is it going to snow?
+Will I be able to start my car?
+It's endless!
+It's enough to make you want to go on retreat and forget about it all!

 And so you come on retreat and you get the schedule and you look at the quote on the top and you read the following:

 Not in the sky, not in the sea, not in the clefts of the mountains is there a known spot in the whole world where one might live free from being overcome by death.

 Oh, my!
 How depressing.
 It boxes you right in, doesn't it?
 Nowhere to turn.
 Nowhere to turn.

 I must admit that I debated whether it was too difficult a quote to use as our theme.
 But the very intensity of the uncertainties around us really left no option.
 I could not not use it.

 We do not come to sesshin to retreat but to advance.
 To move forward.
 Move into.
 Move into what?
 Move into the uncertainty as a choice.
 Not as something forced upon us by our world or by our life circumstances, but as a choice.